-Miyeon Oh is a senior fellow at the Scowcroft Center and the Global Energy Center.
-Dr. Oh is also a visiting scholar at Johns Hopkins’ School of Advanced International Studies (SAIS), where she received her PhD.
-Her dissertation is entitled: Cross-Border Oil and Gas Pipelines: The Intersection of Politics, Geography, and Energy Markets.
-She has been selected as the 2017 Strategy and Policy fellow by the Smith Richardson Foundation, and was a foreign policy pre-doctoral research fellow at the Brookings Institutions.
-In addition, Dr. Oh has a significant background in public policy and international affairs from obtaining two masters degrees from the Harvard Kennedy School of Government and Yonsei University in Korea, as well as public sector experience with the United Nations and Korea’s Ministry of Foreign Affairs and Trade.
-She has published numerous articles including her recent issue brief, Sino-Russian Strategic Energy Ties featured in the Xinhua Silk Road Database, as well as Korea’s Role in Asian Energy Cooperation for the Center for Strategic and International Studies (CSIS) Korea as a Global Power report series.
-Her areas of expertise include energy security and geopolitics, energy-related infrastructure development and cross-border transactions in Asia and Eurasia, Sino-Russian energy relations, international political economy of energy, and changing economic architecture in the Asia-Pacific.
+Dr. Miyeon Oh is director and senior fellow of the Asia Security Initiative in the Atlantic Council’s Scowcroft Center for Strategy and Security and a visiting scholar at John Hopkins University’s School of Advanced International Studies, where she received her PhD.
+She has been selected as the 2017 Strategy and Policy Fellow by the Smith Richardson Foundation and was a foreign policy pre-doctoral research fellow at the Brookings Institution.
+Additionally, Dr. Oh has a significant background in public policy and international affairs with master’s degrees from both the Harvard Kennedy School of Government and Yonsei University in Korea, and public-sector experience with the United Nations and Korea’s Ministry of Foreign Affairs and Trade.
+She has published numerous articles, including “How Energy Infrastructure is Shaping Geopolitics in East Asia” at the World Economic Forum “Sino-Russian Strategic Energy Ties,” an issue brief featured in the Xinhua Silk Road Database, and “Korea’s role in Asian Energy Cooperation,” a report published as part of the Center for Strategic and International Studies’ series on Korea as a Global Power.
+Her areas of expertise include energy security and geopolitics, infrastructure development and digital connectivity in the Indo-Pacific, changing economic architecture in the Asia-Pacific, Sino-Russian relations, US-China strategic competition/cooperation and the Belt Road Initiative.